 Requests for advanced standing or transfer credit must be submitted to the registrar with official transcripts and course descriptions when applying for admission.
 (See specific degree programs for more information.)

 Advanced standing is interpreted as those courses brought in at the beginning of the degree program.
-Life experience does not qualify for advanced standing.
+Life experience does not qualify for Advanced Standing.
 (See specific degree programs for more information.)

-From Other Graduate Schools
+Transfer Credit from Other Graduate Schools

 Transfer credit may be granted for approved courses completed at accredited graduate institutions other than AGTS.